aimclub/GOLEM/docs/source/advanced/structural_analysis.rst

 Main concepts
 -------------

-The main logic of Structural Analysis is pretty simple: the algorithm tries to delete every part of the graph and therefore evaluates the changed one and compares its metric with the original one's.
+The main logic of Structural Analysis is pretty simple: the algorithm tries to delete or replace every part of graph, therefore evaluates the changed graph and compares its metric with the original one's.
 If metric with applied change is higher than it was before -- than the change should be applied, otherwise not.